arviiyer/securevault/README.md

 # SecureVault: A Secure File Encryption and Decryption Tool

 SecureVault is a lightweight and blazingly fast tool built in Go that allows users to securely encrypt and decrypt files within a directory using AES-256 encryption.
+Now, with **concurrency**, SecureVault takes advantage of multi-core processing to make file encryption and decryption significantly faster.
 This project is ideal for anyone looking to safeguard sensitive data or learn about implementing cryptographic techniques.

 ---

 ## Features

 - **AES-256 Encryption**: Industry-standard encryption to secure your files.
+- **Blazingly Fast with Concurrency**: Utilizes goroutines and worker pools to encrypt and decrypt multiple files concurrently.
 - **Directory-Level Processing**: Encrypts or decrypts all files in a specified directory.
 - **Key Management**:
   - Automatically generates a secure encryption key.